Replace A Mailbox Quickly If Damaged In a Storm

 This meant that if they did not immediately replace a mailbox that was damaged or missing, residents that were affected by the storm could not receive their mail.

 Plus, many out-of-state family and friends also wanted to mail a check to help out with the losses, which also added to the urgency for those affected to replace mailbox ASAP.

 There were three key steps that residents needed to take in order to replace a mailbox quickly and cost effectively:

 - Order replacement mailboxes online to minimize delay in delivery

 - Make sure temporary mailbox replacements were theft proof

 - Consider multi-unit mailboxes to reduce replacement costs

 Order Replacement Mailboxes Online

-Whether you need to replace the old mailbox, just the mailbox post, or you need a whole new mailbox and post set, the quickest way to receive a replacement mailbox is to order online from a reputable residential mailbox supplier.
+Whether you need to replace a mailbox, just the mailbox post, or you need a whole new mailbox and post set, the quickest way to receive a replacement mailbox is to order online from a reputable supplier of residential mailboxes.